 Early Theme Park Entry

 Early Theme Park Entry allows guests staying at a Disney resort or a good neighbor resort to enter a theme park of their choice 30 minutes early.
 Guests can pick which theme park they want to enter early each day.
-This new perk will debut October 1, 2021.
+Disney may increase this benefit to 60 minutes during peak times.

 Select attractions, merchandise and food locations will be available during Early Theme Park Entry.
 Here is the full list of eligible resorts for Early Theme Park Entry perk.